-AAU ATHLETICS: The Board received information on the Pre-Season Guidelines Season of Sport Guidelines, Post Season Guidelines and Out of Season Guidelines.
-Information shared is a follows:

-OUT-OF-SEASON GUIDELINES: A. Out-of-Season Definition: Out-of-Season is defined as starting the day after the last contest of the season and ending on the Official Start Date for season of sport.
-B. Summer Season Definition: The Summer Season begins on April 1st and ends on the first day of Eall reactions.
-B. Summer Season Definition: The Summer Season begins on April 1 and enables of the Rel practices. > Fall practices. > C. Out-of-Season Limitations: Cosches will not conduct practices, open gyms, tryouts, or workouts during the Out-of Season period UNLESS it is during the Summer Season (after April 19). > D. Summer Season Limitations: Athletes who are participating in a CUHS Spring Sport CANNOT participate in Summer Season practices, open gyms, tryouts, or workouts until their Spring Season has ended.
-Athletes who quit their Spring Sport or are removed from the team by the coaching staff, CANNOT participate in Summer Season practices, open gyms, tryouts, or workouts until their Spring Season has ended. > E. Unaffiliated Teams Definition: Unaffiliated teams are not connected to CUHS or CIF.
-They are run through organizations such as American Legion, AAU, and various "travel" organizations and include athletes in 9th - 12th grade.
-F. Unaffiliated Team Parameters: CUHS coaches will be allowed to coach unaffiliated teams with the following parameters: > 1.
-Coaches need to clearly communicate with in season coaches, parents, and student athletes > 2.
-Practices for unaffiliated teams will not be mandatory and coaches expect athletes will always attend in season practices/contests before unaffiliated teams. > 3.
-Coaches abould not schedule any practice, serimmage, or game that puts athletes in conflict with their CUHS "in season" sport.
+- AAU ATHLETICS: The Board received information on the Pre-Season Guidelines 11.6 Season of Sport Guidelines, Post Season Guidelines and Out of Season Guidelines.
+Information shared is a follows: OUT-OF-SEASON GUIDELINES: - COF-SEASON GUIDPELINES: A. Out-of-Season Definition: Out-of-Season is defined as starting the day after the last contest of the season and ending on the Offical Start Date for season of sport.
+B. Summer Season Definition: The Summer Season begins on April 1st and ends on the first day of Fall practices.
+C. Out-of-Season Limitations: Coaches will not conduct practices, popel grins, tryouts, or worknast date of out-of Season period UNLESS is in during the Summer Season Editor, grins, tryouts, or worknast and soft-of-Season period UNLESS is in during the Summer Season Season (after April 1th).
+D. Summer Season Limitations: Aduless who are participating to a CUHS spring Sport CANNOT participate in Summer Season practices, open grins, tryouts, or worknast multi bair Spring Season has ended.
+C. Datfibiated Teams Definition: Unaffiliated teams are not consested to CUHS or CHF.
+They are rain through organizations and as American Legion, AAU, and various "march" organizations and include utilities with a similated teams are not consested to CUHS or CHF.
+They are rain through organizations and as American Legion, AAU, and various "march" organizations and include utilities in "9th 120 grade.
+F. Unaffiliated Team Parameters: CUHS coaches will be allowed to coach unaffiliated tea - P. Unarrange transfer transfer to the set of the set of the set of the following parameters: the following parameters: 1.
+Coaches need to clearly communicate with in senson coaches, parents, and student athletes 2.
+Practices for unarfiliated teams will not be mandatory and coaches expect athletes will always attend in season practices/contests before anaffiliated teams.
+3. Coaches about dot schedule any practice, actimizing, or game that puts athletes in conflict with their CUHS "in season" spert.

 There was discussion that the district is making a shift to allow coaches to coach out of season.
 They can coach but there are some expectations.
 Athletic Director, John Studer doesn't like this new idea but is willing to try it.
 He doesn't want to see the kids being spread too thin, know that they will want to follow their coach and try to manage too much.
 Academics and playing for the school is important to him.
 Also another downside is that a coach may have conflict with other coaches on campus.
 If a coach has a meeting for one athletic team that conflicts with another sport, this can create problems.
 He recalls this happening to him with Mr. Mache once and he only held a meeting.
 There was further discussion that the AAU Coaches are being paid and Board President, Larry Glover shared that times are changing.
-CUHS Principal, Jason Armstrong shared that items 2,3 and 4 are a concern for our kids but John, Justine and he will all be working through any situation that may come up and take action accordingly, whether that means policy changes or changes in the coaching staff.
+CUHS Principal, Jason Armstrong shared that items 2.3 and 4 are a concern for our kids but John, Justine and he will all be working through any situation that may come up and take action accordingly, whether that means policy changes or changes in the coaching staff.
 Another discussion was that CIF allows 18 hours of practice time per week.
 A new updated document was shared and Superintendent, Jared Caylor will make sure that each Board member has the most current document.
 The Board would like to stick with this and see how it goes, and if needed a year from now, changes can be made.